How to Sell a House By Owner in Missouri

 - Repaint bold (or dingy) walls in a neutral color.

-- Reduce furniture in crowded rooms; consider a temporary storage unit.
+- Reduce furniture in crowded rooms by keeping it in a temporary storage unit.

 - Stage the home with final touches like fresh-cut flowers or a basket of fresh produce.